Getting ATOM and Staking It

-- Participate in the consensus to earn a yield on your ATOMs while working on your own Cosmos application, sleeping or studying further.
+- Participate in the consensus, to passively earn a yield on your ATOMs while working on your own Cosmos application, sleeping, or studying further.

-We cover the main concepts in more detail in the next chapter.
+The main concepts are covered in more detail in the next chapter.

 There are two steps to successfully get ATOM:

 - Install a wallet application and configure it safely.
 You will use Keplr (opens new window).